Silverr12/DMA-CFW-Guide/README.md

 2. [One of Yxlnq's bar controllers](https://github.com/yxlnqs/diviner-full-emu-v2/blob/5a177e34ae5dae94bb2c023e38301af425ca6e4b/src/pcileech_tlps128_bar_controller.sv#L850)

 Notes to consider:

-- Either some classes of devices do not require drivers or have generic drivers automatically load which in either case bypasses some or all sophisticated ACs

 1. You have two options for obtaining the register addresses for the device you're emulating, your options are: